benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 configurations for large email providers who do not directly support this protocol, or other mechanisms to determine the configuration.

+While this AutoConfig protocol was conceived for configuring mail clients, it can also be used for accounts of other types, like contacts and calendar sync, chat, video conference, or online publishing.
+The primary concept and limitation here is that these accounts need to be hosted by the same provider as the email address.

 # Implementations

 This protocol is in production use since 15 years by major email clients, and the